yet-another-static-site-generator/yass/others/README.md

                      location. **Important:** run this script from the main project directory, not from this.
 - yass.appdata.xml - AppStream meta data for AppImage
+- rules.aru        - configuration file with rules for check code with AdaControl.